This post may contain affiliate links, please see the privacy policy for details.

 Ingredients

-• 3 Tbsp. instant coffee , powder (dark roast preferred), diluted in 1 Tbsp. of lukewarm water
+• 3 Tablespoons instant coffee powder, dark roast preferred, diluted in 1 Tablespoon lukewarm water

 Instructions